General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 - public schools;

-- publicly-funded private institutions;
+- publicly-funded private schools;

 - private schools, with exclusively private sources of funding.

-- on-site: 4,691; 3,128 of which were public schools, 484 were publicly-funded private schools and 1,079 were private schools;
+- on-site: 4 721, of which 3 145 were public schools, 486 were publicly-funded private schools and 1 090 were private schools;

-- distance learning: 187; 186 of which were public and 1 was private.
+- distance learning: 188, being 187 of them public and 1 private.

-The number of schools varies substantially from one autonomous community to another.
+The number of schools varies substantially from one Autonomous Community to another.

 Geographical accessibility